Yuki Egawa: Egawa vs. Saikyo

 Egawa was scheduled to challenge the reigning Krush Featherweight champion Haruma Saikyo in the main event of Krush.97 on January 26, 2019, in what was Saikyo's second title defense.
 Egawa won the fight by majority decision, with scores of 30–29, 29-29 and 30–28.
 During the post-fight interview, Egawa stated his desire to fight for the K-1 title in the near future.
 During a K-1 press-conference held on February 1, 2019, Egawa claimed that he had broken his hand prior to the Masumoto match in February 2018, although the injury had healed by the Saikyo fight.

 Egawa vs. Tetsu

 Egawa was scheduled to make his first Krush title defense against Tetsu at Krush.102 on June 21, 2019.
 Egawa was forced to take a five-month rest from competition, as he had injured his left hand against Saikyo.
 He prepared for the bout at his primary gym Power of Dream, while also spending a portion of his fight camp at the Sitsongpeenong gym in Thailand.
 Egawa won the fight by a first-round technical knockout.
 At the halfway point of the round, Egawa stunned Tetsu with a left hook, and soon after dropped him with a second left hook.
 Tetsu was able to beat the eight-count, but was quickly floored once again with a right hook.
-The was stopped at the 2:14 minute mark of the first round, after Tetsu was knocked down with an uppercut.
+The fight was stopped at the 2:14 minute mark of the first round, after Tetsu was knocked down with an uppercut.